BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 %}

 # Fedimint
 Fedimint is the first bitcoin backed ecash protocol.
 Fedimint decentralizes trust across a federation of guardians, ensuring that no single entity has complete control over user funds.
-Fedimint allows for various configurations, each catering to different needs and priorities.
-These configurations include Federated Mints, Federated Single Guardian Mints, and Unfederated Mints, each with its strengths and trade-offs.
+Fedimint allows for various Federation configurations, each catering to different needs.
+These configurations include **Federated Mints**, **Federated Single Guardian Mints**, and **Unfederated Mints**, each with its strengths and trade-offs.

 ## Design best practices
 To learn more about Fedimint specific design best practices you can check out the [Design best practices]({{ '/guide/how-it-works/ecash/design-best-practices' | relative_url }}) section.